T4puSD/TOrganizer/README.md

 # TOrganizer
 Organize your elaborate files in organized folder on one click (JAVA PROJECT).
 It uses java awt and swing packages to provide user friendly interface.

+# How To Run
+Download this directory and open cmd/termminal in this folder and type: java TOrganizerGUI

 # Requirements
 You need to have JRE(Java Runtime Environment) installed to run this software.